hbctraining/Pseudobulk-for-scRNAseq/lessons/05_pseudobulk_DE_visualizations.md

 6 Mcm3      19.9           1.20  0.494 0.000682      0.00835
 ```

 We will take these results and use them as input to a few different visualization techniques to explore the changes in gene expression.
-The

 ### Volcano plot

 To get a first look at the significant genes compared to all genes tested, we can generated a volcano plot using the `EnhancedVolcano()` function.
 This is a visualization that allows us to quickly see trends in the significant genes.
-The x-axis here represents the average log2 fold change value, showing the degree of difference between the two conditions.
-On the y-axis, we see our p_val_adj column to which a negative log10 transformation is applied to better see the spread of our p-values.
+The x-axis here represents the average log2-fold change value, showing the degree of difference between the two conditions.
+On the y-axis, we see our adjusted p-value to which a negative log10 transformation is applied to better see the spread of our p-values.

 Volcano plots show us a great overview of which genes are up-regulated (positive on the x-axis) or down-regulated (negative on the x-axis).